hygieia/hygieia/pages/product1/widget_view.md

 2. Click **Save**.

 The monitor widget displays a list of services with the service status.
 Click **ICON LEGEND** to view the icon description and the corresponding HTTP code.
-Click on each service listed in the widget to add add/modify the service status.
+Click on each service listed in the widget to add or modify the service status.

 ### Configure ChatOps Widget

-1. Click **Configure widget** to invoke the 'Monitor Configuration' screen.
+1. Click **Configure widget** to invoke the 'Configure ChatOps Widget' screen.
 In this screen, enter the following details:
    - Select HipChat as the chat engine from the drop-down list.
-   - Enter the URL to the ChatOps Server
+   - Enter the URL to the ChatOps Server.
    - Enter Room Name and Room Auth Token to connect to the chat engine.
 2. Click **Save**.